I condensed all of the blog posts here. If you want to see the full posts with the images the links are below.

-It is a secret that very few people know.
+It’s a secret that very few people know.
 I don’t know why I haven’t told very many people.
-I guess it is because its personal, and personal stories han be hard to tell.
+I guess it is because it’s personal, and personal stories can be hard to tell.

-I feel like the time has come for me to share.
+I think the time has come for me to share.
 Maybe, hopefully, it can help someone else.

 It was a June afternoon in 2010.
-We were living in sunny southern California.
+We were living in sunny southern California attending school.
 We enjoyed going to the beach and Disney Land.
 We loved that we could go swimming in the pool in February, especially since we were used to the cold Utah winters.

 It seemed in my foggy eyes that ALL of my friends, neighbors, and women at the grocery store were either expecting or had a newborn.

-People would ask questions like, “So Shonee, when are you and Mr. Main going to have kids, it’s about time isnt it?”
-I would just smile and say “Oh, some day,” biting my tongue.
+People would ask questions like, “So Shonee, when are you and Mr. Main going to have kids, it’s about time isn’t it?”
+I would just smile and say “Oh, someday,” biting my tongue.
 During one point, I had gained a bunch of weight and someone actually said to me “Oh!
 When are you due!”